How to check if a directory exist in a Bash Script?

 So, let's see how we can check if the directory exists in a path or not.

-Check if Directory exist in Bash Script
+Check if Folder exist in Bash Script

 Checking if a directory exist or not can be easily done by using if